Look Like Your Idol: The Powerful Aesthetics of K-Pop and K-Drama

 Men make up almost 15% of the total plastic surgery clients in Korea.
 This has certainly shifted the dynamic of what’s considered “handsome” in K-pop.
 From the common droopy eyes and puggy low-bridge noses to a now delicate and very manicured, almost feminine look that’s offset with a muscular physique.
 This has led to the development of a popular combination procedure called Aegyo sal.
 Roughly referred to as “eye smiles” or “cute skin,” the procedure combines V-line jaw reduction, double eyelid surgery, rhinoplasty, and male breast reduction.
 In addition, Liposuction can be added to help men fully develop six-pack abs.

-korean plastic surgery advertisement
+plastic surgery korean advertisement

 The Cultural Roots of Korean Beauty